phac-nml/irida-plugin-sistr/README.md

 * More detailed reports for MASH, cgMLST and BLAST profiles

 # Building plugin
-Compiled plugin version is available in `jar` folder, but you can build your own copy.
+Compiled plugin version is available in [`*.jar` folder](/jar/), but you can build your own copy.
 Building and packaging this code is accomplished using [Apache Maven](http://maven.apache.org/download.cgi).
 However, you will first need to install [IRIDA](https://github.com/phac-nml/irida) to your local Maven repository.
 The version of IRIDA you install will have to correspond to the version found in the `irida.version.compiletime` property in the `pom.xml` file of this project.
 To build successfully plugin there is a need to compile IRIDA corresponding to the version specified in `pom.xml`.
 Here is a brief workflow to compile new `*.jar` file from the source code

 ```bash